OpenMarket’s content-driven transformation

 The big idea

 This was a super-close collaboration between Velocity and the amazing OpenMarket team – and we nailed it.
 In six months.
-We started with a new story called the Empathetic Interaction.
+We started with a new Galvanizing Story called the Empathetic Interaction.
 A story about being there for people when they need it, and surprising them when they least expect it.
+(We write about galvanizing stories in this blog series).

 And things went pretty darn well.
 The project contributed more than 10 million dollars to the pipeline, increased organic traffic by 48%, increased average time spent on the website by 182%, and led to OpenMarket tripling their average deal size.
 Win, win, win, win.